-Any player found falsifying credentials will be permanently disqualified from the SSWC and its qualifying tournaments.
-If the manager knowingly accepted the falsified credentials, he, too, will be suspended from the SSWC and its qualifying tournaments for the balance of the season plus the following year, and his team will forfeit all games in the events in which the player participated.
+Any player found falsifying credentials will be disqualified from the SSWC and its qualifying tournaments for at least ten seasons from the time the player would have been otherwise eligible to participate in that age group.
+The player is eligible to make an appeal for a reduction of the disqualification only after the expiration of five years from the time of his proper eligibility.
+If the manager knowingly accepted the falsified credentials, he, too, will be suspended from the SSWC and its qualifying tournaments for the balance of the season plus the following season, and his team will forfeit all games in the events in which the player participated.